-Federal loans are sponsored by the Department of Education and require you have completed your Free Application for Federal Student Aid (FAFSA) to qualify.
-These types of loans will typically have the lowest interest rate and most flexible repayment options.
-Federal loans can come in the form of loans you take out in your name or PLUS loans which are taken out by your parents.
+Federal loans are sponsored by the Department of Education.
+To qualify, you need to complete your Free Application for Federal Student Aid (FAFSA).
+These loans have the lowest interest rates and flexible repayment options.
+For federal loans, you can take them out in your name or your parents’ name.
+(Also known as PLUS loans).

-If you’ve exhausted all of your other aid options, you may find yourself considering private loans through a bank, credit union, or loan company to cover the remaining cost of your education that your financial aid package does not account for.
-Be aware that these loans will typically carry a higher interest rate and do not offer as flexible of repayment options as federal loans.
+If you’ve exhausted all of your other aid options, you may consider private loans through a bank, credit union, or loan company.
+Private loans can cover the remaining costs of your education.
+Be aware, these loans carry a higher interest rate and repayment options are not as flexible as federal loans.
 These companies are also in the business of making money, so always keep that in mind as well.

 Things to make note of

 With federal loans, you will see the terms unsubsidized and subsidized.
-If your loan is a subsidized loan, this means the Department of Education is not going to charge you interest while you are still enrolled in classes (at least six credit hours.)
-Your loan starts being charged interest six months after you graduate or drop below six credit hours.
+If your loan is a subsidized loan, the Department of Education will not charge you interest while you’re enrolled in classes.
+Your loan accumulates interest six months after you graduate or drop below six credit hours.

-If your loan is unsubsidized, this means that you will be charged interest as soon as that loan is taken out.
-For private loans, you will most likely have interest from the beginning, but each loan will be different, so be sure to check out the specifics.
+If your loan is unsubsidized, it will collect interest as soon as you take out the loan.
+For private loans, interest likely piles up from the beginning.
+Each loan is different, so be sure to check out the specifics.

-When it comes to interest, it’s also important to know what the interest rate is and whether the interest is variable or fixed.
-With variable interest rates you have to be careful because the interest rates can start out low and increase at any point.
+Other questions to ask about interest: what is the interest rate?
+Is the interest variable or fixed?
+With variable interest rates, Be careful!
+The interest rates can start out low and increase at any point.
 With fixed interest rates, it will remain the same throughout the lifetime of the loan.

 With all big purchases, it’s important to read the “fine print” and save copies for your reference.
 When it comes to student loans, look for things like origination fees, which are administrative fees associated with processing your loan.
-Your loan may also require you to do entrance loan counseling which will educate you on the terms of your loan, repayment, interest, etc. Be sure to pay close attention and save a copy of the information provided.
-You may also sign a master promissory note which is essentially your loan contract so you’ll want to read through it carefully before completing it and save a copy for your reference.
+Your loan may also require entrance loan counseling which will educate you on the terms of your loan, repayment, interest, etc. Be sure to pay close attention and save a copy of the information provided.
+You may also sign a master promissory note or loan contract.
+Read through the paperwork before completing it, and save a copy for your reference.

 Your student loan balance

-If you aren’t required to start paying back your loans until after you’re done with school, it can be easy to have an “out of sight, out of mind mentality.”
-As you take out loans, it’s a good habit to keep track of what you’ve borrowed and how to access that information in real time.
-You will most likely be offered more loan money than you absolutely need and it can be tempting to take it because it’s there, but DON’T do it!
+If your repayment terms don’t begin until after graduation, it’s easy to adopt an “out of sight, out of mind” mentality.
+When you take out loans, form the habit of tracking all that you’ve borrowed and accessing that information in real time.
+If you are offered more loan money than you need, it can be tempting to take it because it’s there, but DON’T do it!
 Only borrow what you absolutely need.
 Your future self will be so thankful for this.
 For federal student loans, you are restricted to $57,500 for your undergraduate career.
-Although, you don’t want to have to get close to this limit, some students do and you don’t want any surprises when you anticipate being able to fund your next semester via federal loans and you find out that you’ve reached your limit.
+Even though you don’t want to get close to this limit, some students do.
+You don’t want to anticipate funding for next semester via federal loans, and find out you’ve reached your limit.

-It may seem forever away, but eventually you will have to repay your loans.
-Before the time comes, you’ll want to research what repayment options are available to you and what your monthly payment will be.
-When it comes to repayment, also be in the know about any loan forgiveness programs that may exist for you, such as public service loan forgiveness or if your employers offers any sort of assistance towards repaying your loans.
+It may seem forever away, but eventually, you will have to repay your loans.
+Before the time comes, you’ll want to research repayment options available to you and determine your monthly payments.
+Keep in mind any loan forgiveness programs that may exist for you.
+This includes public service loan forgiveness or employers who offer assistance towards repaying your loans.

 Being a savvy consumer will serve you and (your wallet) well.
-The financial aid office at your college is always a great resource to educate you on student loans and answer any questions that you have.
+The financial aid office at your college is a great resource to educate yourself on student loans.
+They will also answer any questions that you have.
 We have a section dedicated to tips on paying for college, you can check it out here.